jmr7755/clustering/README.md

 # clustering
-This Repo contains all the projects related to clustering teqhniques
+This Repo contains all the projects related to clustering teqhniques.